-While Third Coast is covered for most music rights, and so by extension you are, this is a very gray legal area, and since we're not experts we highly recommend you avoid this issue entirely by seeking out copyright-free music from online resources like WFMU's amazing Free Music Archive.
+Since we're not experts, we highly recommend you avoid this issue entirely by seeking out copyright-free music from online resources like WFMU's amazing Free Music Archive.
 Or invite a friend to score your ShortDoc!

 I've already produced a story that just happens to fit your rules, or can be easily adapted to fit.
 Can I submit that?